One moment.

 Proof: Four of six top-performer signals detected in a candidate the ATS would have rejected.
 That candidate was promoted at month 11.

-Solution: The brain identifies passive candidates across LinkedIn, GitHub, and public portfolios using patterns learned from your own validated top performers, not inferred boilerplate.
+Solution: The brain identifies passive candidates across LinkedIn, GitHub, and public portfolios using patterns learned from your own validated top performers.

 Proof: Sourced candidates matched the top-performer pattern at 2.1x the rate of inbound applicants at pilot volume.